Supported Site SUNY Geneseo: Goals & Outcomes

 Additional Goals for this year:

-- Ten different Geneseo physics teacher candidates presented BLTs in local physics classrooms.
-There were thirteen separate visits to six different school districts.
+- Eight different Geneseo physics teacher candidates presented BLTs in local physics classrooms.
+There were fourteen separate visits to eight different school districts.
 (Goal 3 above)

-- Three students hired as undergraduate researchers designed, implemented and completed a BLT PER project based on Interactive Lecture Demonstrations.
-They reported this work at SUNY Geneseo's GREAT ("Geneseo Recognizes Excellence, Acheivement, and Talent") Day.
+- Three students hired as undergraduate researchers designed, implemented and completed a BLT Physics Education Research project based on Interactive Lecture Demonstrations.
+They reported this work at SUNY Geneseo's GREAT (Geneseo Recognizing Excellence, Achievement, and Talent) Day.
 (Goal 4 above)

-- Two sets of BLT equipment ("Slinky" and "Faraday Jump Rope") were designed, assembled, and built.
+- Two sets of BLT equipment ("Gauss Accelerator" and "Poisson Dot") were designed, assembled, and built.
 (Goal 5 above)

-- The Geneseo TAG met on March 7, 2013 and had a good discussion about ways to involve Geneseo students in local physics classrooms and a good interaction at a mixer for teachers and PhysTEC students.
+- The Geneseo Teacher Advisory Group met on February 20, 2014 and had a good discussion about ways to involve Geneseo students in local physics classrooms and a good interaction at a mixer for teachers and PhysTEC students.

-- We have submitted a proposal for a chapter in the Effective Practices in Preservice Physics Teacher Education, a peer-reviewed book sponsored by the Physics Teacher Education Coalition, and we were invited to submit a full proposal.
+- We submitted a proposal for a chapter in the Effective Practices in Preservice Physics Teacher Education , a peer-reviewed book sponsored by the Physics Teacher Education Coalition, and were invited to submit a full proposal.
+The full proposal was not selected for the book, so we are modifying this to submit to a peer-reviewed journal.